robuhsaur/sports-picks/journals/armen.md

+## October 6, 2022
+We split up the work and everyone chose on what they are going to work on.

 ## October 5, 2022
 We all decided to read up on and watch the FastAPI videos so we can start building soon.